vsouza/awesome-ios/README.md

 * [OTTextChatAccelerator](https://github.com/opentok/accelerator-textchat-ios) - OpenTok Text Chat Accelerator Pack enables text messages between mobile or browser-based devices.

 ## Networking
-* [AFNetworking](https://github.com/AFNetworking/AFNetworking) - A delightful iOS and OS X networking framework.
+* [AFNetworking](https://github.com/AFNetworking/AFNetworking) - A delightful iOS and macOS networking framework.
 * [RestKit](https://github.com/RestKit/RestKit) - RestKit is an Objective-C framework for iOS that aims to make interacting with RESTful web services simple, fast and fun.
 * [FSNetworking](https://github.com/foursquare/FSNetworking) - Foursquare iOS networking library.
-* [ASIHTTPRequest](https://github.com/pokeb/asi-http-request) - Easy to use CFNetwork wrapper for HTTP requests, Objective-C, Mac OS X and iPhone.
+* [ASIHTTPRequest](https://github.com/pokeb/asi-http-request) - Easy to use CFNetwork wrapper for HTTP requests, Objective-C, macOS and iPhone.
 * [Overcoat](https://github.com/Overcoat/Overcoat) - Small but powerful library that makes creating REST clients simple and fun.
 * [ROADFramework](https://github.com/epam/road-ios-framework) - Attributed-oriented approach for interacting with web services.
 The framework has built-in json and xml serialization for requests and responses and can be easily extensible.
 * [Alamofire](https://github.com/Alamofire/Alamofire) - Alamofire is an HTTP networking library written in Swift, from the creator of AFNetworking. :large_orange_diamond: